 Immanuel Kant said that “Science is organized knowledge.
 Wisdom is organized life”.
 The comparison of knowledge and life, science and wisdom, is the very essence of implementation science.
 Scientists are experts at organizing knowledge and facts.
 Practitioners and professionals, working in the field, rely on experience to operationalize nutrition strategies.
 Combining both the evidence (the work of the scientists) and the experience (the work of practitioners), would be a powerful way to leverage our collective knowledge and wisdom towards the shared goal of improving nutrition in the communities where we work and live.

 Let me share with you the story of my friend, Gloria.
 Gloria is the Nutrition Director at the National Health Services in a sub-Saharan country.
 The Minister of Health decided to focus on exclusive breastfeeding and asked Gloria to recommend strategies to include in the national action plan.
 Through a literature search on PubMed, Gloria learned that exclusive breastfeeding can be improved through a mother being able to access a certified lactation consultant, being part of peer support groups, and delivering her baby at an accredited Baby-Friendly hospital.
-After further deliberation, the Minister of Health prioritized a national counseling and peer support program.
+After further deliberation, the Minister of Health prioritized a national counselling and peer support program.
 Gloria knew that for the program to truly work, it required four visits from the lactation consultant - two while mother and baby were in hospital and two at home - and that the support group program required monthly participation until the baby was six months old.
 Gloria was not sure if this program would be feasible in her country, nor whether the entire program was needed.
 She decided to ‘learn by doing’.
 Gloria successfully negotiated with the Minister of Health to approve a pilot study ahead of the national rollout.

 Gloria collaborated with a local professor at the university, Silvia, to undertake an implementation-effectiveness study with four pilot sites.
 The research focused on implementation outcomes including acceptability, adoption, appropriateness, feasibility, fidelity or how well the program was implemented according to a plan, implementation cost, coverage, and sustainability of the intervention.
-The research answered two critical questions - will the intended support and counseling program be efficacious?
+The research answered two critical questions - will the intended support and counselling program be efficacious?
 What components of the program are associated with improved breastfeeding behaviors?
 Running the pilot program gave them a ‘safe’ space to adapt, learn, and modify elements of the program before it was launched at the national level.
 By the end of the pilot study, Gloria and Silvia had taken ‘an innovation to the world’ and in the process had learned about what works, for whom, and how it works in their specific context.
 In addition, they saved the Ministry of Health from making some expensive mistakes when the program was rolled out nationally.

 Knowledge is knowing a tomato is a fruit.
 Wisdom is not putting it in a fruit salad.